mdjahidhasan009/JavaScript-Note/function_method/readme.md

 ### Advantages of Using Anonymous Functions

 - **Reduces Code:** They can reduce the amount of code, particularly in recursive functions and callback functions.
 - **Scope Access:** Anonymous functions declared inline can access variables in the parent scope, making them useful in event handlers and callbacks.
 - **Avoids Global Namespace Pollution:** They help avoid needless global namespace pollution by not creating named functions that can be accessed globally.

-### Decision Making
+### Decision-Making

 The best way to decide whether to use an anonymous function is to ask the following question:
 - Will the function which I am going to define be used anywhere else?